rohitjha/ProjectEuler/README.md

 ProjectEuler
 ============

-Efficient solutions to Project Euler (https://projecteuler.net/) problems.
+Efficient programming solutions to Project Euler (https://projecteuler.net/) problems.

-Languages in which solutions are provided: Assembly, C, Haskell, Java and Python.
+Programming languages in which solutions are provided: Assembly, C, Haskell, Java and Python.
+More languages may be added later.

 Assembly